Greg-S-12/pneumonia_cnn/README.md

 # Diagnosing Pneumonia from X-ray Images with Convolutional Neural Networks
 This project involves Convolutional Neural Networks as a method of image recognition in order to identify cases of pneumonia from x-ray images.
 <br> Neural Networks have recently been employed as a method of identifying cancer from x-ray screenings or CAT scans [1,2].
 Companies are now leveraging deep learning and machine learning techniques for healthcare, such as BenevolentAI's 'Benevolent Platform', in order to:
 <br>• Improve healthcare services
 <br>• Increase diagnosis accuracy and speed
 <br>• Identify new/best treatments
 <br>• Improve treatment efficacy

 Pneumonia is the #1 infection-related cause of death in developed countries and is the cause of death for 15% of children aged under 5 years in devoloping countries.
-Viral and Bacterial Pneumonia have different treatments and the cost of misdiganosis is often high, leading to increased mortality rates.
-Radiology is the most succesful method of diagnosis but is time-consuming and costly.
+Viral and bacterial Pneumonia have different treatments and the cost of misdiganosis is often high, leading to increased mortality rates.
+Radiology is the most succesful method of diagnosis but is time consuming and costly.
 <br> This project aims to diagnose penumonia from x-rays with a high rate of recall, reducing the cost, resources and time in the procedure, resulting in reduced mortality rates.

 ## Methods